What is a Charter School?

 Charter schools are free public schools open to New Jersey students.
 There are currently 89 charter schools serving 49,100 students in 40 cities and 17 counties throughout New Jersey.
 (Check out the most recent Charter School Fact Sheet.)

-Unlike traditional public schools, charter schools are governed by an independent non-profit board of trustees.
-Charter schools have freedom and autonomy to innovate to meet the needs of diverse learners but are ultimately held accountable for producing strong student outcomes.
+Unlike traditional public schools, charter schools have freedom and autonomy to innovate to meet the needs of diverse learners.
 Charter schools run on performance contracts and are held accountable for providing a high-quality education to their students.
-If they do not meet performance goals, a charter school can be closed.

 - Authorized by the Commissioner of Education (NJDOE)